SolarisConsulting/bRight-bytes/bRight-bytes-2_tables.md

   tbl_summary()
 ```

-`tbl_summary()` has a number of options that allow us to edit or specify particular parts of the table.
+While this table is well formatted and usable, `tbl_summary()` has a number of options that allow us to edit or specify particular parts of the table that expand its flexibility exponentially.
 The code below does the following:
  * `statistic = list(all_categorical() ~ "{p}% ({n}")` allows us to specify the statistics produced for all the categorical variables
  * `missing = "no"` indicates we do not want missing values displayed
  * `sort = list(all_categorical() ~ "frequency")` indicates that we want to sort each categorical variable by response frequencies (`sort = NULL does no sorting`, and `sort = list(all_categorical() ~ "alphanumeric")` sorts alphanumerically)